ioweh/weather-dashboard/README.md

 - `npm test`

 The tests also run on each push to the main branch.
+The results can be seen in the Actions tab of this repository.

 ## Live version